TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

     [u v w x z]
 ```

 2. Split the plaintext in digraphs(pair of two).
 If there is an odd number of letters, an X is added to the last letter.
-Pair cannot be made with same letter.
-Break the letter in single and add a bogus letter to the previous letter.
+Pairs cannot be made with same letter.
+If this occurs, split the pair by adding an X between the duplicate letters.

 ```
    'in' 'st' 'ru' 'me' 'nt' 'sx'